 The whole framework breaks if your p is wrong.
 Two practical rules:

 - Use a model, not a feeling.
-A model on Tinker outputs calibrated probabilities you can plug into the formula.
+A model you build in the lab outputs calibrated probabilities you can plug into the formula.
 Your gut does not.

 - Verify calibration before trusting Kelly.
 If your model says 60 percent, it should win 60 percent of those bets in a backtest.
 If it predicts 60 and wins 53, your edge is overstated and Kelly will hurt you.